electricbookworks/paged-design/README.md

 ### Use an existing stylesheet

+This assumes your HTML happens to use the same selectors ours does.
+That's unlikely, but you can try!

 1. Copy a CSS file from one of the theme folders in `css/themes/`, and link to it in your book's HTML files.
 2. Link to the `paged.js` script.